patrickjuchli/basic-ftp/README.md

 `useTLS(options)`

 Upgrade the existing control connection with TLS.
 You may provide options that are the same you'd use for `tls.connect()` in NodeJS.
-There, you may for example set `rejectUnauthorized: false` if you must.
+For example `rejectUnauthorized: false` if you must.
 Call this function before you log in.
 Subsequently created data connections will automatically be upgraded to TLS.

 `login(user, password)`